Ferrari 248 F1

 The Ferrari 248 F1 is a Formula One car, used by Ferrari for the 2006 season.
-The chassis was designed by Rory Byrne, Simone Resta, Aldo Costa, Tiziano Battistini, Marco Fainello, John Iley and Marco de Luca with Ross Brawn playing a vital role in leading the production of the car as the team's Technical Director and Paolo Martinelli assisted by Giles Simon leading the engine design and operations.
+The chassis was designed by Rory Byrne, Simone Resta, Aldo Costa, Tiziano Battistini, Marco Fainello, John Iley and Marco de Luca with Ross Brawn playing a vital role in leading the production of the car as the team's Technical Director and Paolo Martinelli assisted by Giles Simon (engine design and development) and Mattia Binotto (engine operations).

 Background, design and technical specifications

 Naming

 The car was named after its V8 engine: 24 is the capacity in decilitres, and 8 the number of cylinders.
 The name broke the F200x system used from 2001 to 2005 and returned to a system similar to that used in the 1950s and 1960s (cf. Ferrari 312) but they did revert to the previous system the following year with the F2007.

 Chassis

 The car was an update of the previous year's F2005.
 Although the V8 engine is shorter than the V10 used in the F2005, the wheelbase is actually the same, reported to be 3,050 mm.
 The wheelbase was retained via a new longer gearbox casing.
 The 248 F1 is the last Ferrari Formula One race car to use the single keel technology.

 The 248 was Aldo Costa's project as Rory Byrne was taking more of a consultancy role within Ferrari.